-This document is updated in real-time and provides you with a full list of requirements needed to complete an SU degree for your major.
-To review your Program Evaluation, log into MySeattleU, go to the Student Planning section, and click on "Program Evaluation."
+To review your Program Evaluation, log into MySeattleU, go to Student Planning, and click on "Program Evaluation."